Journal of Contemporary Langauge Research (JCLR) is pleased to publish Research Papers, Case Reports, Conference reports, and Book Reviews.

 -Authors can have a separate section for the literature review/theoretical framework in case they need the feed to elaborate more on the background of the study.

 Materials and methods should be sufficiently complete to allow the replication of experiments.
 However, only genuinely new procedures should be described in detail; the employed procedures in the previously conducted studies should be cited, and important changes to the published procedures should be mentioned.
 This section involves a clear description of the sample collection, including eligibility and exclusion criteria.
 It is also important to note the employed methods, methods, equipment (give the manufacturer’s name and address in parentheses), and procedures.
 To further the method section, authors are required to explain the statistical methods to provide the chance for the readers to judge their appropriateness and verify the reported results.
-For further information, you can download JCLR_STATISTICAL_ANALYSIS_GUIDE or contact us at email@example.com
+For further information, contact us at email@example.com

 Ethical approval for human use in research should be indicated by a separate title in this section.
 The method section should involve the ethical approval obtained from an independent local, regional, or national review body (e.g., ethics committee, institutional review board), and the certificate number should be stated.